cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

-* Use API tokens and TLS network security encryption to encrypt sensitive information to prevent third parties from querying OpenTelementry telemetry data.
+* External API tokens and [TLS network](https://opentelemetry.io/docs/collector/configuration/#service) security encryption [resources](https://github.com/cloudflare/cfssl) are used to encrypt sensitive information to prevent third parties from querying OpenTelementry telemetry data.
-* Prevent external access to internal resources.
-When running Open Telemetry, there should be no privileged access.
-* The agents must authenticate themselves to the backend systems where the data is sent.
+* The agents must [authenticate themselves](https://opentelemetry.io/docs/collector/configuration/#service) to the backend systems where the data is sent.

 ## Self-Assessment Use